Why Flexible Project Management Important? 7 Best Tips for 2025

 The traditional approach to project management is based on the fact that detailed planning of all project details is the basis for successful implementation.
 In many companies, it is common practice that a project can only start once the complete planning has been documented.
 Such a detailed plan has many merits, but reality often overtakes them.
 Project managers then spend a lot of time adjusting resources and updating deadlines.

-On the other hand, if project changes during the processing time are considered normal, there are more effective options for planning.
+On the other hand, if project changes during the processing time are considered normal, there are more effective planning options.
 The first of these methods is called rolling wave planning and is based on the following principle:

 Initially, only the imminent project phase is planned in detail.
 The other tasks are only roughly outlined.
-Once the first phase has been completed - supported by suitable task management software - the next phase can be planned.
+Once the first phase has been completed—supported by suitable task management software—the next phase can be planned.
 This seems plausible at first, but it has one disadvantage.
-An initial rough work planning of later project sections can be associated with underestimating or overestimating the required time or other resources.
+Initial rough work planning of later project sections can be associated with underestimating or overestimating the required time or other resources.
 This can be remedied by the experience gained from working on comparable projects.

 4. Manage projects through customer interaction.